FinLegal/API-Documentation/OutgoingWebhooks.md

 ## Notes
 - Your URL should be unique per case.
 There is no case identifier in the payloads.
+- A 200-level response is expected.
+Otherwise, it is considered an error and will be retried.
+- A event POST is only retried once.
 - Activities have two types: Claim and Case with slightly different payloads.
 Both need to be handled.
 - `timestamp` is always GMT and in ISO-8601 format.
 - Valid values for `status`